zhiming99/rpc-frmwrk/README.md

 [`Mon Jul 26 2021 08:20:46 PM Beijing`]
 1. Added a round-robin task-scheduler to the `reqfwdr` as the solution of the starving issue.
 After having fixed some stable issues, and some old bugs, the starving issue is now eliminated from the `reqfwdr`.
 2. still, the connection-limiter on the bridge side is yet to add.
 Let me do some research to get it done.
+3. Did not expected `RFC` last so long.

 [`Mon Jul 12 2021 01:54:27 PM Beijing`]
 1. Over the way of tests, it has exposed a starving issue in the `reqfwdr` when a hundred requests arrive at the same time.
 However, the starving issue could also be an issue of the `bridge`.
 And I need to address it ASAP before the `rfc` can be released.